chingchenms/llvm/docs/Coroutines.rst

 Overview:
 """""""""

-The '``llvm.coro.frame``' intrinsic returns an address of the coroutine frame.
+The '``llvm.coro.frame``' intrinsic returns an address of the coroutine frame of the enclosing coroutine.

 Arguments:
 """"""""""